Kez2012/election-prediction/README.md

     3. Twitter Sentiment Analysis: Analyzed the sentiment of tweets made by users regarding the upcoming elections and using NLP techniques classified it as positive, neutral and negative to get a better perspective of voters.

+Outcome:
+The past trends and patterns of election outcomes and candidate demographics were analyzed to better understand the competitive landscape.
+Prediction model achieved more than 90%+ accuracy by feature engineering and feature selection techniques.
+The model's ability to predict election results accurately can assist political parties in allocating resources strategically, identifying key demographics to target, and tailoring campaign messages effectively.